I travel a lot; I hate having my life disrupted by routine.

 Last thing to do was screw 3 small screws in the solar panel which I had also put some caulk down where the holes were going to pierce the vent cover

-Once everything was set, it was time to grab a cold one out of the fridge!
+Once everything was set, it was time to grab another cold one out of the fridge!

 Total time maybe 20 minutes, and the cost of the fan was $59